osteele/audio2anki/docs/spec.md

 - Script
 - Directory of audio snippets (mp3)

+## Voice Isolation (Optional)

+If the `--voice-isolation` flag is specified, the pipeline will run a voice isolation stage using the ElevenLabs API before transcription.
+This uses approximately 1000 ElevenLabs credits per minute of audio (free plan: 10,000 credits/month).
+If not specified, transcription is performed on the transcoded audio without voice isolation.

 ## Dependencies

 - OpenAI Whisper for transcription
 - OpenAI GPT-4 for translation
 - pydub for audio processing
 - rich for CLI interface
+- ElevenLabs for voice isolation

 ## Error Handling